Yamanote Line in Tokyo

 27. Osaki

 Osaki Station opened its doors in 1901 and serves now approx. 144000 passengers per day.
 My tip: If you are looking for a great spot for panoramic views over the bayside of Tokyo check out the newer Gate City Ohsaki with its rooftop plaza.
-It is just a one minute walk from the station.
-Other highlights are the Osaki New City, which includes a huge shopping mall, O Museum and souvenir shops and the Art Village Osaki with its unique View Tower and Central Tower.
-For all gamers out there the headquarter of SEGA is located near Osaki Station.
+It is just a one-minute walk from the station.
+Other highlights are the Osaki New City, which includes a huge shopping mall, O Museum, and souvenir shops, and the Art Village Osaki with its unique View Tower and Central Tower.
+For all gamers out there, the headquarters of SEGA is located near Osaki Station.

 28. Gotanda

 Gotanda Station separates the area in West Gotanda and East Gotanda.
-West Gotanda is a modern business district with skyscrapers, shopping malls and hotels.
-East Gotanda has a more residential neighbourhood feeling.
+West Gotanda is a modern business district with skyscrapers, shopping malls, and hotels.
+East Gotanda has a more residential neighborhood feeling.
 The station was built in 1911 and serves now daily approx. 132000 passengers.
-Gotanda was also known as one of the older red light districts in Tokyo, but this has changed through many redevelopment projects in the area.
+Gotanda was also known as one of the older red-light districts in Tokyo, but this has changed through many redevelopment projects in the area.

 29. Meguro

-Meguro Station gives you access to the very popular and more upscale neighbourhood of Nakameguro (10min walk).
+Meguro Station gives you access to the very popular and more upscale neighborhood of Nakameguro (a 10-minute walk).
 The Meguro River flows through the ward and is a well-known spot for locals and tourists during the cherry blossom season.
 Walk along the wonderful river promenade and you will know why.
 Do not miss the Ryusenji Buddhist Temple nearby with its famous Meguro-fudoson statue.
 The station itself was built in 1885 and serves approx. 107000 passengers daily.
-Many universities have a campus in Meguro like Tokyo Institute of Science and Technology, Tokyo University, Toritsu University and Gakugei University.
+Many universities have campuses in Meguro like Tokyo Institute of Science and Technology, Tokyo University, Toritsu University, and Gakugei University.

 30. Ebisu